MANAGEMENT & CONSULTANTS

 Celine Peters, R.N., M.N.

-Ms. Peters' industry positions included development of strategy and research plans; Human Factors research; educational strategies to support product development and sales; publications; and regulatory approval of medical devices.
+Ms. Peters' industry positions included development of strategy and research plans; Human Factors research; educational strategies to support product development and sales; publications; operations; and regulatory approval of medical devices.

 Ms. Peters received her Master’s in Nursing from the University of California, Los Angeles.